bruprescott/CTDizzle/README.md

 # README
-If you are looking for the build guide to the original OpenCTD created by OceanographyForEveryone, [it can be found here](https://github.com/OceanographyforEveryone/OpenCTD).
+If you are looking for the build guide to the original OceanographyForEveryone OpenCTD, [it can be found here](https://github.com/OceanographyforEveryone/OpenCTD).

-The CTDizzle and OpenCTD have a lot in common, and some of the information is shared between the two GitHub accounts.
-However, you should check here first for updates on the CTDizzle.
+The CTDizzle and OpenCTD have a lot in common, and some information is shared between the two GitHub accounts.
+However, you should check here first CTDizzle updates.

 ## CTDizzle